 DNA replication time: Early in the DNA replication process, there are more free nucleotides available for DNA repair.
 As the process continues, this nucleotide pool is depleted, and portions of the genome that are replicated at a late phase are more likely to pick up mutations.

-Chromatin state: Genome regions with open chromatin are more likely to be mutated than regions with closed chromatin.
+Chromatin state: Genome regions with open chromatin are less likely to be mutated than regions with closed chromatin (Schuster-Böckler 2012).

 Length: Longer genes will pick up more variants by chance than shorter genes.